Piccadilly Theatre and Arcade: History

 In 1989 the cinema was sold by Hoyts to Glen Darlington, of Classic Cinemas, and closed briefly in early 1990.
 Malcolm Leech then took over the lease, and converted a section of the disused stalls into a small cinema, making the Piccadilly into a twin screen, seating 443 and 165 respectively.
 Leech subsequently converted the cinema into a triplex by adding a third cinema, with 103 seats, behind the main screen.
 In May 2001 Leech leased it to Dennis McKenna.

 In 1992, Piccadilly Theatre and Arcade was purchased by current owners Winston Holdings Pty Ltd, Su-Rama Holdings Pty Ltd and Ayoman Pty Ltd, as tenants in common.

 In March 2005 the operation of the cinema was taken over by Cyril Watson, with the previous tenant, McKenna, leaving the cinema in 2004 with large unpaid debts.

 On 23 March 2010, a thunder storm with conditions not seen in almost fifty years damaged the cinema, forcing its temporary closure.
 The cinema re-opened after repair works were completed on 1 April 2010.

 In May 2013, it was revealed that a portion of the cinema's roof had collapsed due to poor maintenance.

 In September 2013, the current leaseholder of the cinema, Cyril Watson, announced that the cinema would close at the end of the September school holidays.
 It is reportedly $400,000 in debt for unpaid rent.
 The cinema space re-opened briefly in 2014 as the Noodle Palace venue as part of the Fringe World Festival.
+The last film screened to a paying audience was part of the Fringe World show, When God Met Satan, and was directed by Levon J Polinelli.
 It has also been used as a retail space and kickboxing studio.

 In October 2018, a multi-million dollar redevelopment of the cinema and arcade was confirmed.
-The cinema will be converted to a live performance theatre with a lounge and bar.
-The arcade will get new lighting, flooring and shopfronts.
-Tenders for a builder closed in October 2018 and work is expected to begin in January 2018.
+The cinema was to be converted to a live performance theatre with a lounge and bar, and the arcade new lighting, flooring and shopfronts.
+Tenders for a builder closed in October 2018 and work was expected to begin in January 2018.
 The City of Perth approved a $665,575 heritage adaptive reuse grant to be provided over five years for the redevelopment.
 The redevelopment was completed in November 2021.